 Nearly every app we download asks for user feedback after using it for a while.
 This may get irritating at some point, but they are not making a mistake either.
 Users providing feedback have become rare nowadays; the average number of ratings per app decreased to 100s from 5000 in just six years.5 So, don’t be too pushy, but there is no harm in asking for occasional feedback since they are the best sources of credible and valuable insights about your product.
 Especially, your regular users will be highly constructive in identifying the shortcomings of your app and building upon them.

 Create your successful app with Mowico

 With the no-code app builder Mowico, it’s now as easy as it’s ever been to create your own e-commerce app and design it as you like.
-Mowico is compatible with more than 35 e-commerce platforms so that you won’t have to worry about any compatibility issues.
+Mowico is compatible with more than 35 e-commerce platforms so you won’t have to worry about any compatibility issues.
 Mowico helps you turn your e-commerce website into an e-commerce application in just several hours.
 No-code app building solutions of Mowico also assist you during your app marketing process with its various features and easy-to-use interface that lets you design your app with just a drag and drop process.
 You can add push notifications and loyalty points to increase your in-app engagement or encourage your customers to create an account by displaying price information only to registered users.
 To learn more about Mowico and its countless useful features, get in touch with us and start your free trial!